bhuone-garbu/loopkat/README.md

 ## Deploying

-Currently, this project is set to deploy at [ZEIT](https://zeit.co/) and the `now.json` is looking for a secret `@gb_token` that needs to be set on the ZEIT build env.
+Currently, this project is set to deploy at [Vercel](https://vercel.com/) and the `now.json` is looking for a secret `@gb_token` that needs to be set on the Vercel build env.
+(Vercel used to be called ZEIT)

 If not set, use the following command to set the secret:
 ```